Here's How Much It Costs To Party At Lindsay Lohan's Mykonos Beach Club

 Advertisement

-According to Trip Advisor reviews, there's a wide range of pricing options available.
-One user wrote that their VIP sunbed, which was right next to the sea and comfortably served four to six guests, was around $287 (£223).
-If you're not visiting with a group, you can opt for a single sunbed, which according to reviews costs around $17 (£13.23) and comes with a towel and water.
-To get a single bed closer to the water, you'll have to pay a bit more, around $29 (£22.58).
-(We reached out to the club to find out the exact prices of various beach spots, including the VIP area, but we've yet to hear back.)

-To take full advantage of your sunbed reservations, you'll likely want to spend the whole day at this "day club," which means you'll need a couple meals, and of course, plenty of drinks.
-The Lohan Beach House has you covered with its restaurant and beach bar, both of which have food menus created by Chef Alsi Sinanaj.
-At the beach bar, you can treat yourself to a smoothie or a fresh fruit juice for around $11 (£8.56).
-Snacks like salads, wraps, sandwiches, and ceviche are available starting at around $6 (£4.67) and going to about $25 (£19.46).

 After nibbling, you can commit to a more formal sit-down meal at the Lohan Restaurant.
-Though prices on this menu range widely — appetisers start at around $7 (£5.45) and the most expensive item is a $155 (£120.67) lobster entrée — overall, the food seems reasonably affordable.
+Though prices on this menu range widely — appetizers start at around $7 and the most expensive item is a $155 lobster entrée — overall, the food seems reasonably affordable.

 Of course, that total comes with making some pretty responsible decisions throughout your day.
 Given that there are much more expensive menu items, more opulent beach cabanas, flowing booze, a clothing boutique, and a spa, spending a lot more would be quite easy.
 If you do end up visiting and find yourself tempted to blow through your savings on all the beach house has to offer, just ask Lindsay Lohan for a job as one of her VIP hosts on the next season of her MTV series to cover costs.